CADMIUM, THE PSEUDO-MASCULINE MINERAL AND

 RELATIONSHIP TO VITAMINS

 Vitamin C. Vitamin C in high doses will remove cadmium from the body through a chelation process.
-This is used in nutritional balancing science.
+This is used in development science.
 However, we do not use very high doses because vitamin C is extremely yin and will remove some vital trace elements along with the cadmium.
 This is a serious problem with all chelation therapy.
 It is not necessary to use large doses of vitamin C, especially for prolonged periods of time, to remove cadmium and other toxic metals for this reason, although it works.

 Dr. Eck believed that vitamin C is so effective because vitamin C raises sodium, which cadmium does as well.
 The vitamin C substitutes for the cadmium in some way, keeping the sodium level higher and enabling the body to more easily remove some cadmium.
-This is a very important aspect of nutritional balancing science that I call removing the need for adaptation.
+This is a very important aspect of development science that I call removing the need for adaptation.

 In other words, vitamin C helps remove the need for the use of cadmium as an adaptation to raise a low sodium level, which is usually due to weak adrenal and kidney activity.